lyxer-dev/.github/profile/README.md

 ## Contact Us

 Curious to learn more?
-Visit our website at [lyxer.io](http://lyxer.io) for more information, or reach out to us directly through our contact form.
+Visit our website at [lyxer.io](http://lyxer.io) for more information, or reach out to us directly.
 We're always here to chat about your ideas and how we can help bring them to life. ✨💬

+talk@lyxer.io